dotnet/AspNetCore.Docs/aspnetcore/blazor/globalization-localization.md

 ---
 # ASP.NET Core Blazor globalization and localization

-Razor components can render globalized and localized content to users in different cultures and languages.
+This article explains how to render globalized and localized content to users in different cultures and languages.

 :::moniker range=">= aspnetcore-6.0"